josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 But if you're fairly confident conversions went up by around 5%, or you have enough info to make an educated guess that you saved the company around $10,000 annually, go with it.
 If you're not comfortable with that, there's nothing wrong with saying "…by _approximately_ 5%," or "…saving the company _an estimated_ $10,000 annually."

 Again, just to be clear: don't make up things, and don't inflate numbers.
 But you're not filing financial reports with the SEC here.
-Honest best estimates are fine, and more importantly: better than nothing.

-One last time: _don't lie_.
-But a reasonably confident guess based on best available information will do.
+A reasonably confident guess based on best available information is fine, and more importantly for our purposes: much better than nothing.

 ### Talk about yourself as a human, not a technology checklist

 Yes, you have to list every technology you've ever touched, because there's a chance you'll be filtered by whether or not the term "React" is on your resume.
 Nobody likes it, but it's the unfortunate reality of this whole ridiculous process.

 However, _don't stop there_.
 If your qualifications are all you have to stand on—“I have proficiency in _x_, _y_, and _z_”—then you haven't given a prospective employer any reason at all to hire you over anyone else with those same skills.

-(Besides, most hard skills, on their own, aren't particularly valuable to employers.
-Hell, there are probably trained monkeys who can write JSX these days.)
+Besides, most hard skills, on their own, aren't particularly valuable to employers.
+For just about any hard skill you can list—say, React experience—there's a metaphorical line of humans down the hallway with that skill.
+(Hell, there are probably trained monkeys who can write JSX these days.)

 You're never going to win the checklist game.
 Somebody else will always have a longer, more impressive list.
 So don't compete purely on that level.

-Go beyond checking the technical boxes.
+Go beyond checking technical boxes.
 What _else_ do you bring to the table?

 <CalloutPlusQuote>